dawoodkhan82/store-locator/README.md

 ```

 This will:
-- Automatically read your Google Maps API key from `.env`
-- Generate `viewer.html` with your data and API key embedded
+- Generate `viewer.html` with your data embedded
 - Automatically open it in your default browser
+- **No API key embedded** - prompts for API key when clicking Map View
+- Safe to share publicly or commit to GitHub

+**How it works:**
-- Provide both List View and Map View for exploring results
+- List View works immediately (no API key needed)

-**Note:** The script automatically uses the same Google Maps API key from your `.env` file, so the map view will work immediately!
+- When you click Map View, you'll be prompted to enter your Google Maps API key
+- The key is saved in your browser's localStorage (never in the HTML file)
+- Once entered, the key is remembered for future visits

 ## Manhattan Areas Covered